08Robfin/lillegud/README.md

 - **Keys 1–7** switch powers quickly
 - Event log (bottom left) tells the island's story as it happens

-## 🌐 Host it for free

-This repo is GitHub Pages-ready.

 ---

 ## 📜 Credits